oracle-livelabs/apex/forms-to-apex-adb/2-mapping-forms-to-apex/2-mapping-forms-to-apex.md

 ## Introduction
 This lab focuses on understanding how to map Oracle Forms components to the most appropriate APEX components to achieve similar functionality.
 The lab provides guidelines for comparing Oracle Forms modules with those in APEX, noting that mapping may not always be a direct 1:1 relation.

+Estimated Time: 10 Minutes

+### Objectives
+In this lab, you:

+- Understand how to map Oracle Forms components to Oracle APEX components effectively.

+- Examine various Oracle Forms modules.

 ## Task 1: Examine Form's Component

 There are three main approaches to take when mapping modules from Forms to APEX: